Dads Groups FAQs

 We aim to assist Fathers and Father-figures to form and maintain Fathering Project Dads Groups that are directly connected to the schools their children attend.
 Dads Groups can also be affiliated with Community Groups, Organisations or Workplaces.
 These groups are self-supporting and work in a collaborative partnership with their school leadership and community.

 WHO CAN BE INVOLVED?

-We recognise that a primary male influence may not be present in a child’s life or may not necessarily be their actual Father, and as such it may be a step-Dad, uncle, grandfather or someone otherwise connected with their family.
-We encourage anyone who sees themselves as a ‘Father-figure’ in any context to become involved with The Fathering Project.
+We recognise that a primary male influence may not be present in a child’s life.
+We also recognise some children’s primary father-figure is not their biological father rather – a step-Dad, uncle, grandfather or someone otherwise connected with their family.
+We encourage anyone who sees themselves as a father-figure in any context to become involved with The Fathering Project.